k2view-academy/K2View-Academy/articles/39_fabric_catalog/98_centralized_catalog_setup.md

 ### Overview

 Starting from V8.2, you can now configure a centralized Catalog for multiple Fabric instances, offering significant advantages for collaborative projects.
 This setup is particularly useful when multiple users need to work on the same project simultaneously.
-By operating on separate Fabric instances, users can define different Catalog settings—such as unique regular expressions for data classification—and run Discovery processes independently, each accessing distinct data sources.
+By operating on separate Fabric instances, users can define different Catalog settings - such as unique regular expressions for data classification - and run Discovery processes independently, each accessing distinct data sources.

 **Note**: All Fabric instances linked to a single Neo4j GraphDB must have **the same Fabric version**.
 Pointing different Fabric versions to the same Neo4j instance is not supported.